RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 ## Game Info

-Game info refers to the metadata on each page, including the game title, developer, publisher, genre, and release date.
+Game info refers to the metadata on a game page, including the game title, developer, publisher, genre, and release date.

 ### Game Titles

-- Do not use special characters, emojis, or accented letters like the `é` in Pokemon.
+- Titles may use special/accented characters like the `é` in Pokemon.
+However, emojis should not be used.
 - Subtitles are usually divided by a colon rather than a hyphen.
 If there are multiple subtitles, a colon is used first, followed by hyphens.
 	- Atlantis - The Lost Empire -> Atlantis: The Lost Empire
 	- Yu Yu Hakusho - Ghost Files - Tournament Tactics -> Yu Yu Hakusho: Ghost Files - Tournament Tactics